pythonLzt/DLm6Am/README.md

 Notes:

-1. The script test.py is used to predict m6Am sites from a given file with fasta format containing RNA sequences (41 bp) in which sequence center is A.
+1. The script test.py is used to predict m6Am sites from a given file with fasta format containing RNA sequences, in which potential modification sites within those sequences can be identified using sliding-window.

-2. test_fasta: a input file containing query RNA sequences.
+2. test_fasta: an input file containing query RNA sequences with fasta format.

-3. out: the name of output directory
+3. out: the name of output directory.